wilaak/radix-router/README.md

 ## Benchmarks

-Benchmarking is hard so take this with a grain of salt.
 Most likely the router is never going to be the bottleneck of your application.
-If you are having performance issues use profilers with flamegraphs instead of spending too much time on micro-optimizations!
-(Unless you like that kinda thing)
+Use profilers with flamegraphs instead of wasting too much time on micro-optimizations!
+(Unless you're into that kinda thing)

 These benchmarks are single-threaded and run on an **Intel Xeon E3-1220L** (20 Watt CPU from 2011), **PHP 8.4.13**, **Debian 11**.